 "I was part of a Protestant group for a while, and I found there was something missing from their worship," says the red-hair, bearded Bedel.
-"You'd go to church, and it was very feel-goody.
-But something was missing.
+"You'd go to church, and it was missing.

 "And what was missing was the body and blood of Jesus Christ.
 The Catholic reverence and our celebration of the Eucharist is what I was missing-the real, true presence of Jesus Christ.
 It hit me at a Good Friday service at St. Monica two years ago.
 Getting to adore the cross, it was like, 'Yep, this is home.
 This is where I grew up.
-I was away, but now I'm home."
+I was away, but now I'm home.'"